 the safest way to exit the loop.

-displays a string of digits that represents the 64-bit integer
+string of digits that represents the 64-bit integer value in

-reading but in reverse.
-You should generate the string from
+but in reverse.
+You should generate the string from right to

-right to left, each time dividing the 2-word number by 10,
+left, each time dividing the 2-word number by 10, calculating the

-calculating the remainder and quotient.
-The remainder is
+remainder and quotient.
+The remainder is converted to the

-converted to the next character and stored in a string for
+next character and stored in a string for printing later.

 There are two ways to divide a 64-bit number by 10.